---

 ### Jobscan

-Jobscan's keyword match score is the most rigorous ATS check available, and it'll tell you exactly which job description terms your letter is missing.
-Cover letters are the secondary product here, though.
-The resume scanner is the star.
-Premium runs $49.95/month, or $29.98/month on the quarterly plan. **Verdict:** the right pick if ATS pass rate is your bottleneck, overkill if it isn't.
+**Best for** ATS purists.
+Jobscan has the most rigorous ATS keyword-match scoring on this list.
+It tells you exactly which job-description terms your letter is missing.
+The honest caveat: cover letters are the secondary product here.
+The resume scanner is the star. **Pricing:** $29.98/mo on the quarterly plan. **Verdict:** Jobscan is the right pick when ATS pass rate is your actual bottleneck.
+It's overkill when it isn't.

 ### Grammarly